top of page

 that 0.5 as the key figure for men and women of all ethnicities.

-The new Body Volume Index (BVI) looks at the risk of metabolic syndrome and is different from
+The Body Volume Index (BVI) looks at the risk of metabolic syndrome and is different from

 the Body Mass Index (BMI).
-BVI looks at where a person’s weight is distributed on the body,
+BVI looks at where a person’s weight is distributed,

 whereas BMI just looks at total weight.